buildpacks/docs/content/docs/for-platform-operators/concepts/buildpack.md

 +++
-title="Buildpack"
-weight=2
+title="What is a buildpack?"
+weight=1
 +++

-## What is a buildpack?

-A buildpack is a set of executables that inspects your app source code and creates a plan to build and run your application.
+A `buildpack` is software that examines your source code and determines the best way to build it.

 <!--more-->